-- Work with the DSL to produce the Child Protection Policy annually. - > Undertake appropriate safeguarding training, including Prevent Training. - > Ensure that child protection is regularly an agenda item for the Governing Board. - Meet regularly with the DSL to review and monitor school's delivery on its safeguarding responsibilities and to review the Single Central Record. - Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance.
+- Work with the DSL to produce the Child Protection Policy annually. - Undertake appropriate safeguarding training, including Prevent Training. - > Ensure that child protection is regularly an agenda item for the Governing Board. - Meet regularly with the DSL to review and monitor school's delivery on its safeguarding responsibilities and to review the Single Central Record and complete an audit of the staff files. - > Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance.